Setup & Installation Video

-As mentioned above, these are being manufactured using 3D printing.
+The D-Docks are manufactured using 3D printing.
 The printing time for each MK7 D-Dock is 11 hours and 20 minutes.
 If I time things right, I am able to print a maximum of 14 per week but in reality, it's more like 12.
-Typically, I am printing all week and finish and assemble the parts on the weekend so Saturday or Sunday is typically when they get posted into inventory.
-The best way to find out when new inventory is available is to like our FaceBook page (link on the D-Docks homepage).
-If we have been out of stock, a notice is sent out each time there is new inventory posted.
-If you're not on FaceBook, shoot us an email and we'll try to get you a notice that way.
+Typically, I am printing through the week and try find time to finish and assemble the parts on the weekend so Saturday or Sunday is typically when they get posted into inventory.
+The best way to find out when new inventory is available is to write me (Danny) a email to firstname.lastname@example.org and when there is new inventory posted, I will let you know.
+If you're not on FaceBook, I normally will post something there as well.

 Why the name D-Docks?